Google Gemini 3 explained: Overview of Gemini AI Models

 Gemini is also integrated with other Google apps, such as Google Calendar and Gmail, to further enhance the user experience.
 Google explains this feature as follows:

-'Have Gemini find the lasagna recipe from your Gmail account and ask the AI assistant to add the ingredients to your shopping list in Keep.'
+"Have Gemini find the lasagna recipe from your Gmail account and ask the AI assistant to add the ingredients to your shopping list in Keep."

 The Gemini assistant is now also integrated within Google Maps.
 Users can simply ask for inspiring activities or places within the app itself, and thanks to Gemini, they receive personalized recommendations with summarized reviews and specific details about the destination – all in real time and without having to search for them themselves.